Edwardvee/cattusmanga_website/README.md

 # How to run
 Open XAMPP and start your Apache and MySql server, import the cattusmanga database stored in server folder.
-Finally access it at localhost/htdocs/cattusmanga_website
+Finally copy it and access it at localhost/htdocs/cattusmanga_website